Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: CONCLUSION AND FUTURE WORK

 We find that biases from overlapping signals can occur even if the quieter signal causing the bias is itself undetectable.
 Detections of events with low SNRs should be treated with caution due to the possibility of bias from an undetectable signal.

-The results for LIGO-Voyager show that, while higher-sensitivity detectors are more likely to detect bias, they also are more likely to present significant biases in detections.
-If these can be properly characterized it should be possible to establish which detections contain a potential overlap.
+The results for LIGO-Voyager show that, while higher-sensitivity detectors are more likely to detect bias, they are also more likely to present significant biases in detections.
+If these can be properly characterised it should be possible to establish which detections contain a potential overlap.
 It may be necessary to look closely at any events that show significant evidence of precession or uneven mass ratios.

 Our analysis of the effects of overlapping waveforms has been confined to the case of overlapping BBH mergers.
 We don't expect to observe the overlap of BNS systems until significant improvements are made in low-frequency detector sensitivity.
 This limits the observation of such overlaps until third generation detectors.